top of page

 In 2017, Williams-Wheeler’s acrylic/mixed-media painting, “Weather Permitting,” was selected for the cover of European art magazine, 1340ART, Q3.
 She was named North Dakota Artist of the Year by the prestigious TOSCA Magazine of Minneapolis, MN.

 Williams-Wheeler lives in Fargo, ND with her husband and crazy, lovable Labradoodle, Ollie.
-She has been offering creative thinking and art appreciation classes to children of all ages for nearly 15 years.
+She has been offering creative thinking and art appreciation classes to children of all ages for 16 years.